How to Research a Company Before Investing: A Step-by-Step Guide

 - How does the money actually come in?

-The 10‑K annual report is your primary source.
-In particular, Item 1, “Business,” is a surprisingly good primer.
-It lays out the company’s products and services, how it organizes its operations, what its main markets are, and which trends and regulations matter.
-It’s not thrilling prose, but it’s written under legal constraint, which makes it more honest than the homepage.
+The place to learn this is the company's filings, not its marketing.
+The 10-K annual report is my primary source.
+Item 1, "Business," is a solid primer.
+It lays out products and services, how operations are organized, main markets, and which trends and regulations matter.
+It's not thrilling prose, but it's written under legal constraint.
+That makes it more honest than the homepage.

 Step 2: Look at Financial Performance Over Time

-Step 3: Take Risks Seriously (Not Personally)
+Step 3: Take Risks Seriously

 Step 4: Check Who Else Has Skin in the Game